 Also, I asked AP Stylebook if they recommend reporters write assault weapons when quoting elected officials.
 Should they put the term in quotation marks?
 Should they explain to readers what the official is referring to when saying assault weapon?
 Froke replied:

 We don’t have a specific recommendation, but certainly people (elected or not) often use terms that don’t conform with AP style.
 Often a general paraphrase is best.

 If you need to use the direct quote, we wouldn’t use quote marks around the term.
 If possible, provide specifics about what the person is talking about.

-I interpret this to mean that if quoting an official who says “assault weapon ban,” we don’t use quotation marks but must include an explainer that it is an automatic rifle that has a “detachable ammunition feeding device” and one cosmetic feature like a pistol grip or a grenade launcher.
+I interpret this to mean that if quoting an official who says “assault weapon ban,” we don’t use quotation marks but must include an explainer that it is a semi-automatic rifle that has a “detachable ammunition feeding device” and one cosmetic feature like a pistol grip or a grenade launcher.
 This is the definition from the House bill, which I’ve linked below in sources.

 Keep reading with a 7-day free trial